![]() |

 This is no exaggeration.

-When I recently recorded my solo CD with Black Dyke, it was apparent to me that I was being "fronted" by a group that in terms of passion, dedication, intonation, ensemble and sheer love of music, is unparalleled in my experience.
+When I recorded my solo CD with Black Dyke, it was apparent to me that I was being "fronted" by a group that in terms of passion, dedication, intonation, ensemble and sheer love of music, is unparalleled in my experience.
 I got an education.
 Sure, I made an album, but more than that, I LEARNED something I shall never forget.

 A case in point: During our second recording session in September 1996, we began the day putting down a new piece written by Boston Symphony bass player (as in string bass) Lawrence Wolfe.
 Larry wrote the arguably most difficult piece on my album ("Triptych"), and we began by recording the fiendishly difficult third movement.
 The first take had some problems, but much in it that was good.
 The conductor, James Watson (who, by the way, began his career in the Desford Band at the age of five, became their principal cornet at age 9 and went on to become the principal trumpet of the Royal Philharmonic, Covent Garden Opera and Philip Jones Brass Ensemble), put down his baton and quietly said: